Cold weather

 • Tool kit

-• Make sure that smoke and carbon monoxide detectors are working properly.
+• Check that smoke and carbon monoxide detectors are working properly at least twice a year.

 • When heading outdoors, let someone know where you are going and when you expect to return.